As a responsibly armed American, you already know how challenging it may be to stay up to date on Utah gun laws…

 Can You Have a Loaded Gun in Your Car in Utah?

-Without a permit for anyone that can legally possess a firearm, as long as the vehicle is in the person’s lawful possession or the person is carrying the loaded firearm in a vehicle with the consent of the person lawfully in possession of the vehicle.
+Yes, with a permit.
+Without a permit for any individual 21 years old or older, who may lawfully possess a firearm, provided the vehicle is in the person’s lawful possession or the person is carrying the loaded firearm in a vehicle with the consent of the person lawfully in possession of the vehicle.

 Is Utah a Gun-Friendly State?

 That depends on an individual’s point of view.
-Open carry is legal in Utah with a concealed carry permit.
-Concealed carry is legal with a Utah Concealed Firearm Permit (CFP) or a permit from another state or county.
+Open carry and concealed carry are legal in Utah for any individual 21 years old or older, who may lawfully possess a firearm.
 Utah will honor all other state’s permits.

 Firearms buyers must be at least 18 years old unless accompanied by a parent or guardian, but no permit, background check or firearms registration required when buying a handgun from a private individual.
 There are a number of places that are off-limits even with a CFP.
 These can be found on our Concealed Carry Reciprocity Map & Gun Laws by State website.